4. The tax over the value added

 Analyzing the evolution of gross VAT by its components, it is observed that both monthly declarations (Large Companies, groups, other operators covered by the monthly refund regime and import VAT), and quarterly declarations grew at similar rates in 2019: 3.5% the first and 3.7% the second.
 But the slowdown in the growth of gross VAT was more intense in the monthly declarations (one point more), becoming accentuated in both cases in the second half of the year (Graph 4.4).

 Refund requests grew by 4.2% in 2019, almost three points less than the previous year.
 The entire increase was due to monthly refund requests (more related to exports), which increased considerably in the first quarter of the year, closing with a rate of 6.1%, a value similar to that of the previous year.
-However, annual applications (linked to the reduced rates at which smaller companies sell) fell by 2.3%, which represents a reduction of almost ten points compared to the increase in those requested a year earlier (Table 4.2).
+However, annual applications (linked to the reduced rates at which smaller companies sell) fell by 2.3%, which represents a reduction of almost ten points compared to the increase in applications a year earlier (Table 4.2).

 Once the distortion caused by the entry into force of the SII was overcome, the evolution of gross income was similar to that of the tax accrued (it grew by 3.6%), but the notable growth in refunds made meant that the total income for VAT grew at a lower rate (1.9%).